 ARK Evelyn Grace is a school that will stop at nothing to develop the talents of every child in its care.
-Nothing but the best is good enough for our students.
 We believe that knowledge is power and the more that a student knows and understands about the world we all occupy, the greater freedoms they will secure for themselves and the communities they are members of.
 Given this belief, the development of our teachers' craft is central to our ethos; teachers who are always eager to learn will develop the same excitement and thirst for knowledge in the pupils they teach.
-ARK Evelyn Grace is part of the highly successful ARK schools chain whose shared mission is to ensure that every child goes to university or secures the career of their choice.
-To support our students' career plans, we have strong relations with both JP Morgan and Goldman Sachs which run programmes that offer unrivalled opportunities to prepare them for the world of work.
-Our culture and ethos We are driven by three core values: 1 Excellence We believe that every student can achieve excellence.
+ARK Evelyn Grace is part of the highly successful ARK schools' chain, whose shared mission is to ensure that every child goes to university or secures the career of their choice.
+To support our students' career plans, we have strong relations with both JP Morgan and Goldman Sachs, which run programmes that offer unrivalled opportunities to prepare them for the world of work.
+Our culture and ethos 1.
+Excellence We believe that every student can achieve excellence.